utreexo/biptreexo/utreexo-p2p-bip.md

 Defined as `16777217` or `1 << 24 | 1`.

-Used to indicate in a `getdata` message that a utreexo tx is desired.
+Used to indicate in a `getdata` message that a Utreexo tx is desired.

 ### MSG_WITNESS_UTREEXO_TX

 Defined as `1090519041` or `1 << 30 | 1 << 24 | 1`.

-Used to indicate in a `getdata` message that a witness utreexo tx is desired.
+Used to indicate in a `getdata` message that a witness Utreexo tx is desired.

-## Commitment scheme for ttl messages
+## Commitment scheme for TTL messages

 We choose an arbitrary height `X` and go through each of `TTL info` in all the the `Utreexo TTL` values up until that height.
-If the ttl in the `TTL info` is greater than the [numleaves](./utreexo-accumulator-bip.md#Definitions) value of the Utreexo accumulator at the chosen height `X`, we reset the `death position` and the `ttl` values to their default of 0.
+If the TTL in the `TTL info` is greater than the [numleaves](./utreexo-accumulator-bip.md#Definitions) value of the Utreexo accumulator at the chosen height `X`, we reset the `death position` and the `TTL` values to their default of 0.
 Then these `Utreexo TTL` values are hashed with the hash function SHA512/256[^2] and added in height order to the commitment Utreexo accumulator.
 Note that this commitment Utreexo accumulator is separate from the Utreexo accumulator being used to represent the UTXO set.